anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Behavior of Registrar-Agent

-The registrar-agent as a new component provides a message passing service between the pledge and the domain registrar.
+The Registrar-Agent as a new component provides a message passing service between the pledge and the domain registrar.
 It facilitates the exchange of data between the pledge and the domain registrar, which are the voucher-request/response, the enrollment-request/response, as well as related telemetry and status information.

-For the communication with the pledge the registrar-agent utilizes communication endpoints provided by the pledge.
+For the communication with the pledge the Registrar-Agent utilizes communication endpoints provided by the pledge.
 The transport in this specification is based on HTTP but may also be done using other transport mechanisms.

-The communication between the registrar-agent and the pledge MAY be protected using TLS as outlined in {{exchanges_uc2_1}}.
+The communication between the Registrar-Agent and the pledge MAY be protected using TLS as outlined in {{exchanges_uc2_1}}.
 The details of doing TLS validation are {{pledgehttps}}.

-For the communication with the registrar, the registrar-agent uses the endpoints of the domain registrar side already specified in {{RFC8995}} (derived from EST {{RFC7030}}) where suitable.
+For the communication with the registrar, the Registrar-Agent uses the endpoints of the domain registrar side already specified in {{RFC8995}} (derived from EST {{RFC7030}}) where suitable.
 These endpoints do not expect signature wrapped-objects, which are used b BRSKI-PRM.
 This specifically applies for the enrollment-request and the provisioning of CA certificates.
 To accommodate the use of signature-wrapped object, the following additional endpoints are defined for the *registrar*.